paldepind/composable.el/README.md

 > Let there be composable editing!

-Composable text editing is vim's greatest feature. composable.el is composable text editing for Emacs.
+composable.el is composable text editing for Emacs.
 It improves the basic editing power of Emacs by making commands combineable.

-It's implemented in a way that reuses existing Emacs infrastructure.
+It's inspired by vim but implemented in a way that reuses existing Emacs infrastructure.
 This makes it simple and compatible with existing Emacs functionality and concepts. composable.el only brings together existing features in a slightly different way.

 ## Introduction